pierrick-marie/simple-js-gallery/README.md

 ## Features

 * Display images whatever their size
-* Spread the gallery in all screen
-* Display images in full screen mode
+* Possible to display images in full screen mode
 * Support image's title
-* Very simple and lightweight HTML code
+* Very simple and lightweight HTML and CSS code
 * Thumbnails are generated automatically
 * Run without internet connection and with few dependencies
 * Support keyboard interactions